-Often, a client will come to us based on a recommendation from our family law attorneys.
+Often, a client comes to us based on a recommendation from our family law attorneys.
 We'll certainly ensure that they oversee your case and all significant development.
 However, to provide effective service, we've found it's often necessary to involve more than one legal professional.

 Including more than one professional on a case gives you access to other lawyers or paralegals if your primary attorney is unavailable.
 In addition to being more efficient, this approach saves money.
 For example, the hourly rates of paralegals and associates may be lower than that of the primary family lawyer.

 Litigation, Arbitration, or Settlement

 Marital litigation, for example, can be extensive.
 Frequently, cases involve different court proceedings.
 So, it's not uncommon for several proceedings to coincide.
 For example, you may simultaneously be in a support proceeding and custody litigation with different preliminary conference officers, masters, and conciliators.

 Litigation can be costly, time-consuming, and emotionally traumatic for both parties.
 Therefore, whenever possible, you should seek to avoid it.
 A settlement is often better than litigation, especially considering the expense of litigation and its unpredictability.

 Our family lawyers have the experience to know when to settle and when to litigate.
 At times, a mediator supports some settlement negotiations.
 So, if you and your spouse choose mediation, you must consult your family law attorney before sessions to prepare.

 All mediation proposals should include a consultation with your lawyers.
 As a result, our candid judgment on the propriety of a proposed settlement is always available to you.
 If you can't settle, you may select a private arbitrator.

 Common Issues Requiring a Family Lawyer

 In Pennsylvania, you must reside here for at least six months before filing for divorce.
 With that requirement met, you can file within the county where you or your spouse resides.